 CEO / Managing Director

-is the co-founder, Brand Strategist and CEO of Reactor Retail and has over 30 years of retail business and top management experience.
+is the co-founder, Brand Strategist and CEO of Reactor and has over 30 years of retail business and top management experience.
 In addition to being the chairman of Reactor Retail and Reactor Products, he advises select corporate clients on brand strategy and brand personality issues.

 "We founded Reactor based on our mutual experiences from being clients responsible for developing and implementing concepts for large retail chains.
 Our frustration with fragmented and over-complicated processes drove us to create a consulting firm that partners with its clients throughout every step of the process, all the way from strategy to reality, taking pride in bringing the big ideas fully into the real world.